How to Reduce Financial Stress | 9 Actionable ways

 Letting go of the factors outside your control – the

 economy, job market, interest rates, political landscape.
 No amount of worrying will change these things.
 Redirect that energy towards what you can change.
+Reduce financial stress by thinking about it less.

 Also make peace with feeling a range of emotions – fear, frustration, sadness.
 Don’t judge your feelings or let them define you.
 Stay grounded in the present moment.